megacamelus/camel-upstream-info/camel-documentation/camel-quickfix.md

 request message and single reply message to the request.
 Examples include an OrderStatusRequest message and UserRequest.

-## Implementing InOut Exchanges for Consumers
+### Implementing InOut Exchanges for Consumers

-Add "exchangePattern=InOut" to the QuickFIX/J enpoint URI.
+Add `exchangePattern=InOut` to the QuickFIX/J enpoint URI.
 The `MessageOrderStatusService` in the example below is a bean with a synchronous service method.
 The method returns the response to the request (an ExecutionReport in this case) which is then sent back to the